Odds to Win MLB’s 2026 Cy Young: Updated Trackers & Betting Lines (June 28)

 In a huge walk-year season for Skubal, an injury like this is crushing especially after pitching so well to start the season too.

-With all 3 of last years top Cy Young vote-getters off the board, the race has heavily shaken up.
+With all 3 of last years top Cy Young vote-getters essentially off the board, the race has heavily shaken up.

 Ad – content continues below